Mithun1508/Mithun1508/README.md

 <h3 align="center"> 🟠🟢🟡 >> Hi there!
 Thanks for Visiting my GitHub profile.
-Let's raise a PR and Collaborate.
+Let's Raise a pull request (PR) and Collaborate.
 I'm a computer science student and passionate developer from India</h3>

 - 🔭 I’m currently working on [ChatGPT-Phone-Call-Server](https://github.com/Mithun1508/ChatGPT-Phone-Call-Server)